F1 Goldendoodle puppies born May 22, 2022. Taking reservations now!

 We continue to develop strong puppies by following the Puppy Culture program which includes handling the puppies daily, rotation of new toys and stimulating exercises, introducing activities at key times in the puppy’s developmental stages along with positive reinforcement through beginning clicker training and introduction to crate training.

 Should you decide you’d like to get your puppy from us, please reach out by filling out the Puppy Questionnaire to get on our waiting lists.
-I only take as many people on our waiting lists as I think there will be puppies for at some point in the year.
-I will tell you where you are in line for a Goldendoodle or Golden Retriever puppy depending on your preference through email after the puppies are born.
+I only take 6 people on each of our waiting lists and if there’s a big litter born then we will then have available puppies to offer after they are born.
+(If you get on our waiting list, I will tell you where you are in line for a Goldendoodle or Golden Retriever puppy depending on your preference through email after the puppies are born.)

 When Venmo/Zelle/PayPal/check goes through, you have reserved either a male or female puppy (whichever you put on the Puppy Questionnaire).
 I will keep in weekly contact with families after the litter’s arrival.
 (Please understand that I am sometimes communicating with more than one interested family and cannot hold a spot if you have not placed your deposit within 24 hours of our phone conversation or possibly emailing back and forth).

-I will set up a Saturday for an open house with you and the other adopting families-most of the time this will be when puppies are 5 weeks old (possibly cancelled/Covid restrictions).
+I will set up a day on a weekend for an open house with you and the other adopting families-most of the time this will be when puppies are 5 weeks old.
 I also send weekly updates, pictures &/or videos to help those who cannot travel to meet us ahead of pick-up day.
-The puppies are adorable and it’s my pleasure to send out quality photos.
+The puppies are adorable and it’s my pleasure to send out quality photos or videos.

 Take-Home!
-Puppies go to their new homes on the weekend after the puppies turn 7 weeks.
+Puppies go to their new homes on the weekend closest to the puppies 8th week.
 (This date will be known as soon as puppies are born and you will know the approximate date as early as the date I record the parent dogs breeding.)